 9. Discover Each Other’s Love Language

 My love language is words of affirmation.
 When my partner takes the time to notice and affirm my contributions to our household and relationship, I feel valued and seen.
-This leads to greater intimacy and the overall health of our relationship.
+This practice leads to higher intimacy and the overall health of our relationship.

 10. Take Ownership Of Yourself

-One of the biggest ways you can add to the quality of your relationship is by taking ownership of yourself.
+One of the most significant ways you can add to the quality of your relationship is by taking ownership of yourself.
 Nothing will drain a relationship more quickly than expecting your partner to meet your every need.

 Take ownership of your behavior, work, and goals.
-This will add to the quality and longevity of your relationship.
-Incorporate these ten practices into your relationship in order to improve the quality of your connection.
+This practice will add to the quality and longevity of your relationship.
+Incorporate these ten practices into your relationship to improve the quality of your connection.